SewanDevs/mutextree/README.rst

 .. image:: https://gitlab.priv.sewan.fr/sophia/mutex-tree/raw/master/images/mutextree-voc.png

-Node have to be represented by its fully qualified name.
+Nodes have to be represented by their fully qualified name.
-For instance, node D is represented by [A, B, D]:
+For instance, the node D is represented by [A, B, D]:

 .. image :: https://gitlab.priv.sewan.fr/sophia/mutex-tree/raw/master/images/mutextree-qualified-name.png

-The algorithme to lock a node is the following:
+The algorithm to lock a node is the following:

 1. We lock the parent nodes in order: